 To the extent that the provisions of this chapter are the same in substance as the previously adopted provisions that they replace in the town's zoning, subdivision, or flood control ordinances, they shall be considered as continuations thereof and not as new enactments unless otherwise specifically provided.
 In particular, a situation that did not constitute a lawful, non-conforming situation under the previously adopted zoning ordinance does not achieve lawful nonconforming status under this chapter merely by the repeal of the zoning ordinance.

-Section 15-6 Relationship to Land Use Plan.
+Section 15-6 Relationship to Comprehensive Plan, Land Use Plan and other Adopted Plans.